core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 large message to monopolize the connection, requests and responses can be transferred in a block-wise fashion as defined in {{I-D.ietf-core-block}}.

-Empty messages (Code 0.00) are ignored by the recipient (see also
+Empty messages (Code 0.00) MUST be ignored by the recipient (see also
 {{sec-ping}}).

 ## Message Transmission {#requests-responses}